We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 CAA latest update

-The outcome from the workshop was that operators would analyse their historical data for low acceleration events.
-The CAA will investigate a method by which operators could pool take-off performance data, in order to quantify cross-industry low acceleration events.
-This data would be presented as a pool, categorised only by airport and runway.
+The CAA continues to investigate a method by which operators could pool take-off performance data, in order to quantify cross-industry low acceleration events.
+As per our previous comments, this data would be presented as a pool, categorised only by airport and runway.
 The concept is that each operator would only be able to see their data relative to an unidentifiable industry pool but would allow the CAA and operators to see cross-industry airport and runway hotspots (if they occur).

 Close CAA latest update